JGarnica22/PSlab/HowTo's/Howto_Use_Cluster_NordIII.md

 ssh cek26664@nord1.bsc.es
 ````

 Once connected to the machine, you will be presented with a UNIX shell prompt and you will normally be in your home ($HOME) directory.
 Here you can upload and prepare your files for a submission of batch executions or jobs.
-You must not execute cpu-consuming task, these need to be done trough the batch queues system (see below).
+You must not execute cpu-consuming tasks, these need to be done through the batch queues system (see below).

 ## 2. Password Management
-In order to change the password, you have to login to a different machine (dt01.bsc.es).
+In order to change the password, you have to login into a different machine (dt01.bsc.es).
 This connection must be established from your local machine.

     % ssh -l username dt01.bsc.es